mike-ward/mike-ward.github.io/_posts/2008-01-30-recommendations-to-improve-software-builds.md

 A friction free build is a fast build that makes little demands on the developer and gives consistent results.
 Every situation is unique but I think some of the changes I made will apply to many situations.

 Use a domain specific tool.
 In our case we were using a perl script to conduct our builds.
 I suspect this is quite common.
-While perl is a great general purpose tool, it simply sucks for doing builds.
+While Perl is a great general purpose tool, it simply sucks for doing builds.
 There are better tools like ANT and Visual Build which are designed specifically to do builds.
 Use them.
 In our case, I chose MSBUILD since we’re building .NET applications.

 Fix and maintain build dependencies.
 Said another way, never build anything twice.
 Seems obvious but it’s surprising how often steps are repeated in a complicated build.
 Admittedly, this is a tedious process.
 You have to go through your build logs and look for duplicates.
 Grep can be of great help here but manually plowing through the logs often leads to better results.